reduxjs/redux/docs/FAQ.md

 Pete Hunt, one of the early contributors to React, says:

-> You’ll know when you need Flux.
-If you aren’t sure if you need it, you don’t need it.
+> You'll know when you need Flux.
+If you aren't sure if you need it, you don't need it.

 Similarly, Dan Abramov, one of the creators of Redux, says:

-> I would like to amend this: don’t use Redux until you have problems with vanilla React.
+> I would like to amend this: don't use Redux until you have problems with vanilla React.

-In general, use Redux when you have reasonable amounts of data changing over time, you need a single source of truth, and you find that approaches like keeping everything in a top-level React component’s state are no longer sufficient.
+In general, use Redux when you have reasonable amounts of data changing over time, you need a single source of truth, and you find that approaches like keeping everything in a top-level React component's state are no longer sufficient.

 #### Further information